Improved constraints on Higgs boson self-couplings with quartic and cubic power dependencies of the cross section: Numerical results and improved constraints on the Higgs boson self-coupling

 The EW corrections that contain higher power dependence on the Higgs self-coupling are given by

 for the ggF channel and

 for the VBF channel.
 We have computed all the $\mathcal{O}(\lambda_{\rm 3H}^i), i\ge 2$ contributions in the amplitude.
-The above $\kappa_{\lambda_3}^2$ terms arise because we want to keep the cancellation relation between the $\mathcal{O}(\lambda_{\rm 3H})$ and $\mathcal{O}(1)$ amplitudes at LO.
-The cubic $\kappa_{\lambda_3}^3$ and quartic $\kappa_{\lambda_3}^4$ terms appear for the first time up to this perturbative order.
-Though their coefficients are rather small, they provide notable corrections to the cross section if $\kappa_{\lambda_3}$ is chosen much larger than 1.
-As seen from table \ref{tab_kappa}, the $\lambda$ dependent corrections in the ggF (VBF) channel reach $91\%$ ($82\%$) of the LO cross section for $\kappa_{\lambda_3}=6$.
+The above $\kappa_{\lambda_{\rm 3H}}^2$ terms arise because we want to keep the cancellation relation between the $\mathcal{O}(\lambda_{\rm 3H})$ and $\mathcal{O}(1)$ amplitudes at LO.
+The cubic $\kappa_{\lambda_{\rm 3H}}^3$ and quartic $\kappa_{\lambda_{\rm 3H}}^4$ terms appear for the first time up to this perturbative order.
+Though their coefficients are rather small, they provide notable corrections to the cross section if $\kappa_{\lambda_{\rm 3H}}$ is chosen much larger than 1.
+As seen from Table \ref{tab_kappa}, the $\lambda$ dependent corrections in the ggF (VBF) channel reach $88\%$ ($78\%$) of the LO cross section for $\kappa_{\lambda_{\rm 3H}}=6$.

 In addition, there is a new dependence on the quartic Higgs self-coupling $\lambda_{\rm 4H}$.
 Because this dependence is only linear and the corresponding coefficients are small, their contributions are negligible.
-From table \ref{tab_kappa}, it can be observed that the cross section varies by $0.6\%$ when $\kappa_{\lambda_4}$ changes from 1 to 6 while keeping $\kappa_{\lambda_3}=6$.
-As a consequence, we do not expect that a meaningful constraint on the quartic Higgs self-coupling can be extracted from Higgs pair production at the 13 TeV LHC.
+From Table \ref{tab_kappa}, it can be observed that the cross section varies by $0.7\%$ when $\kappa_{\lambda_{\rm 4H}}$ changes from 1 to 6 while keeping $\kappa_{\lambda_{\rm 3H}}=6$.
+As a consequence, we do not expect that a meaningful constraint on the quartic Higgs self-coupling can be extracted from Higgs boson pair production at the LHC.

 We can make a comparison with the results in Refs. \cite{Bizon:2018syu,Borowka:2018pxx}.
 The authors of these papers have obtained similar expressions for the cross sections in the ggF channel.
-However, they have assumed that the triple and quartic Higgs self-couplings are modified by one dimension-six and one dimension-eight operators.
-They performed calculations, especially renormalization, in terms of the coefficients of higher-dimensional operators, and then transformed the results onto the basis of $\kappa_{\lambda_3} $ and $\kappa_{\lambda_4}$.
+However, they have assumed that the triple and quartic Higgs self-couplings are modified by one dimension-six and one dimension-eight operators \footnote{There are new physics scenarios, e.g, the Nambu-Goldstone Higgs potential \cite{Kaplan:1983fs}, in which the modification of the Higgs potential can not be described by higher-dimensional operators but can be accommodated in the $\kappa$ framework \cite{Agrawal:2019bpm}. }.
+They performed calculations, especially renormalization, in terms of the coefficients of higher-dimensional operators, and then transformed the results onto the basis of $\kappa_{\lambda_{\rm 3H}} $ and $\kappa_{\lambda_{\rm 4H}}$.
 These results can not be directly compared with the experimental analysis in the $\kappa$ framework.